 Collaborative Divorce Participation Agreement: How To Make It Work

 When you decide to proceed with the collaborative divorce participation agreement, you need to sign a participation agreement.
-The agreement guarantees your goodwill and readiness to cooperate, it makes the collaborative process work both for you and your partner’s benefits.
-Here is a look inside the principles and ingredients that make the process relevant.
+The agreement guarantees your goodwill and readiness to cooperate, it makes the collaborative process work both for you and your partner’s benefit.